warehouse-fashions/software-engineer-exercise/README.md

 I've configured webpack to run dev-server on port `4000`.
 Please make sure your port is not in use before initialising, or feel free to re-configure to a prefered port.

 #### How should this website look?
-This website has passed tests on Google Chrome, Safari Web on Mac OS and Safari Mobile on iOS.
+This website has passed tests on Google Chrome and Safari on Mac OS (15.6" Macbook Pro) and Safari Mobile on iOS (iPhone 7 Plus).

 Example of Mobile (left) and Desktop views (right)